 What Types of Organizations Host Swim Meets for Kids?

 The YMCA has an eight-years-old and younger competition category.
-The USA Swimming program hosts swim meets where swimmers aged 10 and under can compete.
+The USA Swimming program hosts swim meets where swimmers ages 10 and under can compete.
 Some local organizations begin competitive swimming at even younger ages.
 If you feel like your child may be ready to get involved in a competitive swim meet, check around with the organizations in your area to see if you can find one for their age group.
 Many municipal pools have local swim teams for kids.

 How Do I Know if My Child is Ready for Competitive Swimming?